armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-25.md

 version: 00.09.25
 ---

+## Improvements

-Added support for reading resourceVersion in Manifest events as well.
+Added support for reading `resourceVersion` in Manifest events.